Best Samurai Movies by Japanese Directors

 1973, Toshiya Fujita

-Lady Snowblood is a stylistic revenge tale that follows Yuki Kashima, a woman born to avenge her mother’s death.
-The film’s visual flair and compelling narrative have made it a cult classic, influencing works like Quentin Tarantino’s Kill Bill.
+Lady Snowblood is a stylistic revenge narrative that follows Yuki Kashima’s quest to avenge her mother’s death.
+With its striking visuals and non-linear storytelling, Fujita’s film has become a cult classic, influencing contemporary works like Quentin Tarantino’s Kill Bill.
+Themes of vengeance, justice, and the cycle of violence are explored with bold visual flair and a commentary on the human condition.

 lady snowblood toshiya fujita samurai movie